Powerlearnproject/se-day1-assignment-Machuge27/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is a systematic discipline that encompasses the design, development, testing, and maintenance of software applications.
+<mark>Software engineering is a systematic discipline that encompasses the design, development, testing, and maintenance of software applications.
 It applies engineering principles and methodologies to create software that is reliable, efficient, scalable, and meets user needs.
 In the technology industry, software engineering is crucial as it ensures software is created to meet user needs, is maintainable, and can adapt to evolving technologies and user demands.

 Importance of S/E to the industry:
 Quality Assurance: Software engineering ensures that products are reliable and meet user expectations.
 This reduces the risk of failures in critical applications, such as healthcare systems or financial services.